 TOP TIP #4 – PLANNING PERMISSION AND BUILDING CONTROL

-New buildings, or extensions to existing buildings require D1 planning permission.
+New buildings or extensions to existing buildings require D1 planning permission.
 Altering the use of a building may also require you to obtain permission.
-There are various types of planning applications depending upon the nature of your project.
+There are various types of planning applications depending on the nature of your project.

 A good architect, designer or project consultant will inform you which one(s) are needed.

-1. Contact an experienced dental project consultant or architect.
+- Contact an experienced dental project consultant or architect.
 Don’t attempt to complete concept layout plans yourself or with a generic architect.
 We have seen this approach fail many times.
-A generic residential architect will struggle to include all the dental specific equipment and requirements in a drawing.
+A generic residential architect will struggle to include all the dental-specific equipment and requirements in a drawing.

 As a service provider, you must obtain building control approval under the Regulatory Reform Order 2005.